XRPL-Utilities

 The permissioned XRPL directory

-A directory of every permissioned domain on XRPL, the credentials each one accepts, the issuers backing those credentials, and any identity the owner has published.
+A directory of every permissioned domain on XRPL, the credentials each one accepts, the issuers backing those credentials, and any DID identity the owner has published.
 Updates live.
 No scoring.
 No editorial filter.
 No endorsement.

 Domains tracked